outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - which direction the complex model is progressing in (away from/toward standardization/simplicity)
         - the set of reasons why its moving in that direction (system unraveling through interaction with more complex systems its not prepared for, etc)

+## Crypto

+  1. use predictive tools to predict transactions & calculate them in advance